ceshine/ceshine-hugo/content/post/2026/20260411-ppo-grpo-gspo/index.md

 ## Introduction

 This blog post provides an overview of the core concepts of the Proximal Policy Optimization (PPO) algorithm and its two variants — the Group Relative Policy Optimization (GRPO) and Group Sequence Policy Optimization (GSPO) algorithms.
-This post assumes basic knowledge of reinforcement learning fundamentals, meaning it does not explain terms such as on-policy/off-policy learning, policy, and value function in detail.
+This post assumes basic knowledge of reinforcement learning fundamentals, meaning it does not explain terms such as _policy_, _on-policy/off-policy learning_, and _state value function_ in detail.

 For a deep-dive into reinforcement learning fundamentals, I recommend [David Silver's classic 2015 course](https://davidstarsilver.wordpress.com/teaching/).
 I don't know if there's a good modern alternative.
 Kindly let me know in the comment section.